 This recipe has been updated since it first appeared in 2015 with new photos and a new printable recipe card that includes nutritional information.
 I hope you enjoy the updates as much as I enjoyed working on them!

 Warm Bacon Cheese Dip

 Years ago…many, many years ago, I discovered a recipe for a dip that you bake in a loaf of bread.
 I’ve made that recipes many times and it always gets tons of compliments.
-I really need to make that recipe again, take photos and post it here on the blog soon!

 Make sure you print out the recipe below and save it for later!

 - 8 ounces cream cheese; softened

 - 2 cups sour cream

 - 2 cups cheddar cheese; shredded